DiegoPrestamo/DiegoPresatmo.github.io/_posts/2023-6-4-Introduction-to-Underactuated-Robotics.md

 - Robotic Manipulation Equation
 - Underactuated vs. Fully-actuated mathematically

-Once you understand concepts, the first lecture will make much more sense.
+This should help make sense of the [first lecture](https://www.youtube.com/watch?v=PRaSlUA78gQ&t=3609s&ab_channel=underactuateda).
+Know that some of my derivations might look slightly different to Prof. Tedrake.
+I derived Lagrange and Euler-Lagrange slightly differently in terms of structure, but the math should be equivalent.
+I find it helpful to look at things in different perspectives.

 ## Generalized Coordinates:
 Generalized coordinates are parameters used to completely describe the configuration of a system.
 For our purposes, generalized coordinates might refer to the angles of each join in the robot.
 The main advantage of generalized coordinates is that they simplify system analysis.
 Rather than trying to keep track of the position and orientation of every component of the robot in three-dimensional space, you can instead use a smaller number of generalized coordinates that capture the essential degrees of freedom of the system.
 They are also quite nice because they align with Lagrangian mechanics which will be covered shortly.

 ## Principle of Least Action:
-A key concept in Lagrangian and Hamiltonian mechanics, POLA states that the path taken by a system between two states is the one for which the action is minimized.
+POLA, A key concept in Lagrangian and Hamiltonian mechanics, states that the path taken by a system between two states is the one for which the action is minimized.
 Given the kinetic and potential energy of a robot (expressed in terms of the generalized coordinates and their time derivatives), you can apply the principle of least action and the Euler-Lagrange equation to derive the equations of motion.

 ## Lagrangian / Euler-Lagrange Equation:
-The Lagrangian will provide us a powerful alternative to Newton's laws which are in terms of Forces.
+The Lagrangian will provide us a powerful alternative to Newton's laws which are in terms of forces.
 It can be very difficult, if not impossible to analyze all the forces in a complex system and the Lagrangian method gives us an elegant way to simplify things,

-$\\ L = T - V\$
+$\ L = T - V\$

 where $\ T$ = kinetic energy and $\ V$ = potential energy.